How Honey is Made by Bees

 For most regions, honey production is not a year-round thing.
-The bees must have blooming plants to use for nectar collection.
+Bees must have blooming plants that are producing nectar.
 Not many plants bloom during the cold season.

-The colony may collect a bit of nectar at other times, but not in sufficient quantities for serious production.
+The colony may collect a bit of nectar at non peak times but not in sufficient quantities for serious honey production.

 Is Honey Made from Pollen?

-Some pollen will end up in the finished product but it is not the primary ingredient.
+During honey harvesting, some pollen will end up in the finished product-but it is not the primary ingredient.

 Is Honey Produced By All Bees?

-No, they do not.
+No, not all bees produce honey.
 There are thousands of different types of bees in the world.
 Most are solitary bees that do not live together as large social units.

-While some species of bees do make honey, none produce large stores of food for Winter like our honey bees.
+While some species of bees do make honey, none produce large stores of food for Winter like the honey bees.

 Only bees in the Scientific Genus Apis are true honey producers.
 Bumble bees make a small amount of honey and store it in “honey pots” inside their nests.

-The honey bee is the only insect that directly produces food for human consumption.
+The honey bee is the only insect that directly produces food for human consumption in real quantities.

 A good crop of honey will yield enough for the bees winter food and some for the beekeeper.